| The Thanks I get... [2] [3] [4] [5] | Thank you, friends [1] [2] [3] [4] |

 Mormon doctrine since the beginning, and it flourishes today, not

-fundamentalist branch of the LDS "church", as the
+just in the fundamentalist branch of the LDS "church", as the

 main body would have people believe, but throughout the mainstream